History of Buddhism in India: Gautama Buddha

-The Buddha was born to a Kapilvastu head of the Shakya republic named Suddhodana.
+The Buddha was born to a Kapilavastu head of the Shakya republic named Suddhodana.
 He employed sramana practices in a specific way, denouncing extreme asceticism and sole concentration-meditation, which were sramanic practices.
-Instead he propagated a Middle Way between the extremes of self-indulgence and self-mortification, in which self-restraint and compassion are central elements.
+Instead, he propagated a Middle Way between the extremes of self-indulgence and self-mortification, in which self-restraint and compassion are central elements.

 According to tradition, as recorded in the Pali Canon and the Agamas, Siddhārtha Gautama attained awakening sitting under a pipal tree, now known as the Bodhi tree in Bodh Gaya, India.
 Gautama referred to himself as the tathagata, the "thus-gone"; the developing tradition later regarded him to be as a Samyaksambuddha, a "Perfectly Self-Awakened One."
 According to tradition, he found patronage in the ruler of Magadha, emperor Bimbisāra.
-The emperor accepted Buddhism as personal faith and allowed the establishment of many Buddhist "Vihāras."
+The emperor accepted Buddhism as a personal faith and allowed the establishment of many Buddhist "Vihāras."
 This eventually led to the renaming of the entire region as Bihar.

 According to tradition, in the Deer Park in Sarnath near Vārāṇasī in northern India, Buddha set in motion the Wheel of Dharma by delivering his first sermon to the group of five companions with whom he had previously sought liberation.
 They, together with the Buddha, formed the first Saṅgha, the company of Buddhist monks, and hence, the first formation of the Triple Gem (Buddha, Dharma and Sangha) was completed.

 For the remaining years of his life, the Buddha is said to have travelled in the Gangetic Plain of Northern India and other regions.

 Buddha died in Kushinagar, Uttar Pradesh, India.
 Modern historians place his death, according to tradition at the age of 80, in the decades around 400 BC, several decades later than the date in Buddhist tradition.

 Adherents

-Followers of Buddhism, called Buddhists in English, referred to themselves as Saugata.
+Followers of Buddhism called Buddhists in English, referred to themselves as Saugata.
 Other terms were Sakyans or Sakyabhiksu in ancient India.
 Sakyaputto was another term used by Buddhists, as well as Ariyasavako and Jinaputto.
 Buddhist scholar Donald S. Lopez states they also used the term Bauddha.
 The scholar Richard Cohen in his discussion about the 5th-century Ajanta Caves, states that Bauddha is not attested therein, and was used by outsiders to describe Buddhists, except for occasional use as an adjective.

 Early developments

 Early Buddhist Councils

-The Buddha did not appoint any successor, and asked his followers to work toward liberation following the instructions he had left.
+The Buddha did not appoint any successor and asked his followers to work toward liberation following the instructions he had left.
 The teachings of the Buddha existed only in oral traditions.
 The Sangha held a number of Buddhist councils in order to reach consensus on matters of Buddhist doctrine and practice.